hydephp/develop/docs/digging-deeper/navigation.md

 There are two types of navigation menus in Hyde:

-- **Primary Navigation Menu**: This is the main navigation menu that appears on most pages of your site.
+1. **Primary Navigation Menu**: The main navigation menu appearing on most pages of your site.
+Unique features include dropdowns for subdirectories, depending on configuration.
-- **Documentation Sidebar**: This is a sidebar that appears on documentation pages and contains links to other documentation pages.
+2. **Documentation Sidebar**: The sidebar on documentation pages with links to other documentation pages.
+Unique features include automatic grouping based on subdirectories.

 Keep on reading to learn how!
 To learn even more about the sidebars, visit the [Documentation Pages](documentation-pages) documentation.